Optimal Thinning of MCMC Output: Conclusion

 \paragraph*{Acknowledgements}

 The authors are grateful for support from the Lloyd's Register Foundation programme on data-centric engineering and the programme on health and medical sciences at the Alan Turing Institute.
 MR, SN and CJO were supported by the British Heart Foundation (BHF; SP/18/6/33805).
 JC was supported by the UKRI Strategic Priorities Fund (EP/T001569/1).
 PS was supported by the BHF (RG/15/9/31534).
 SN was supported by the EPSRC (EP/P01268X/1, NS/A000049/1, EP/M012492/1), the BHF (PG/15/91/31812, FS/18/27/33543), the NIHR (II-LB-1116-20001) and the Wellcome Trust (WT 203148/Z/16/Z).
-The authors thank Matthew Graham, Liam Hodgkinson and Rob Salomone for helpful discussions related to the manuscript.
+The authors thank Matthew Graham, Liam Hodgkinson, Rob Salomone, and the anonymous Editor, Associate Editor, and Reviewers, for helpful comments on the manuscript.

 \FloatBarrier

 \beginsupplement